rminnich/ftq/README.txt

 more even, and the fluctuations within the data begin to be due to interference external to FTQ itself (other than apparent cache related, high frequency low level perturbations).

-If you would like a version of FTQ that runs in a multicore or SMP environment where each thread runs the core of the benchmark (resulting in multiple files when run, one data set per thread), you can say:

-% make threads

-This yields a similar set of executables, except with t_ as a prefix on the executable name, indicating a pthreads version.
-It is not recommended that you use the threaded versions on a single core.
-In that case, just use the non-threaded FTQ.

 3. Running FTQ
 --------------